 The one reason to pursue your dreams needs to be why you get out of bed every morning.
-Life is full of love, opportunity, and challenges.
+Life is full of love, opportunity, and challenge.

-We can learn to embrace our dreams through the realization that dreams are attainable, whether it is a dream career, financial independence, or community service.
+We can learn to embrace our dreams and covert them to goals through the realization that dreams are attainable, whether it is a dream career, financial independence, or community service.

 My daughter’s gymnastic coach once told me that a great gymnast thinks big and has motivation.
 From that day, I realized the gymnastic coach offered a lesson for many of us.
 Our dreams are as big as we want them to be.